Current Status

 Who is this for?

-Anyone interested in learning more about building enhancing psychological safety through trauma-Informed language.
+Anyone interested in learning more about ethics and end-of-life care.

 Outcomes